UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 #### Questions
 {:.no_toc}

 1. Which coding system do you think has been used for the reads that we have?
 2. In the PHRED +33 coding system, the character ‘@’ is used.
 Can you think of any potential issues this would cause when searching within a fastq file?
-3. A common threshold for inclusion of a sequence is a Q score >20.
+3. A common threshold for downstream inclusion of a sequence is a Q score >20.
 Considering the millions of sequences obtained from a flowcell, do you think that NGS is likely to be highly accurate?

 # Quality Control